Institute of Economic Affairs: History

 In 1945 Antony Fisher read an article in Reader's Digest by Friedrich Hayek that summarised Hayek's work The Road to Serfdom.
 Later that year, Fisher visited Hayek at the London School of Economics.
 Hayek dissuaded Fisher from embarking on a political and parliamentary career to try to prevent the spread of socialism and central planning.
 Instead, Hayek suggested the establishment of a body that could engage in research and reach the intellectuals with reasoned argument, saying that a think tank would have far more "decisive influence in the great battle of ideas".
-Set up by Fisher and Oliver Smedley, the IEA was thus founded after Hayek had suggested that an intellectual counterweight through think tanks was necessary to combat the prevailing post-war consensus around Keynesianism and the Butskellism of Rab Butler and Hugh Gaitskell.
+According to Hayek, an intellectual counterweight through think tanks was necessary to combat the prevailing post-war consensus around Keynesianism and the Butskellism of Rab Butler and Hugh Gaitskell.
+Following Hayek's advice, Antony Fisher and Oliver Smedley founded the IEA in 1955.
 Fisher, Smedley, and others were successful in building the IEA and its affiliates of Atlas Network into a bastion of free-market economics and neoliberalism, which supplanted the post-war Keynesian paradigm.

 The IEA's first location was a cramped, £3-a-week room with one table and chair at Oliver Smedley's General Management Services, which housed various free-trade organisations at 4 Austin Friars, a few dozen yards from the Stock Exchange in the heart of the City of London.
 In June 1955, The Free Convertibility of Sterling by George Winder was published, with Fisher signing the foreword as Director of the IEA.
 In November 1955 the IEA's Original Trust Deed was signed by Fisher, Smedley, and John Harding.
 Ralph Harris (later Lord Harris) began work as part-time General Director in January 1957.
 He was joined in 1958 by Arthur Seldon who was initially appointed Editorial Advisor and became the editorial director in 1959.
 Smedley wrote to Fisher that it was "imperative that we should give no indication in our literature that we are working to educate the public along certain lines which might be interpreted as having a political bias. ...
 That is why the first draft [of the IEA's aims] is written in rather cagey terms".